Our day-to-day activities are managed by a leadership team made up of senior managers from across the organisation.

 Jim Smith joined Wellcome's leadership team as Director of Science on 1 December 2016.
 From January 2019 to May 2020 he led a review of how Wellcome supports research to ensure the best possible advances in scientific knowledge and health.
-He has now returned to his original role.
+He is now Wellcome's Interim Director of Research Programmes.

 A globally recognised developmental biologist, Jim's research interests include inductive interactions in vertebrate development and applying the principles of developmental biology to stem cell differentiation.